You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Whether you’re in a city or the countryside, it’s possible to eat on a budget in Croatia.
 There are plenty of food options out there, from traditional Croatian food to modern and fast food.

-As I said before, you should seek out a konoba for a local, less-touristy experience that is also relatively easy on the wallet — around €10-15 for a meal.
+As I said before, you should seek out a konoba for a local, less-touristy experience that is also relatively wallet-friendly — around €10-15 for a meal – while others are more upscale and priced accordingly.

 Some restaurants you may want to seek out during your trip to Croatia include:

-But if you want to stick to the very minimum in terms of budget, head to local supermarkets.
+But if you want to stick to the bare minimum on budget, head to local supermarkets.
 Here, you can buy food like cheese, bread, salad, and drinks at a fraction of the price it would cost to eat out.

 Making your own sandwiches for lunch will allow you to save on your travel budget while still allowing you to eat out in the evenings if you want to—but if your accommodation has a kitchen, you can cook something for dinner.